rahulmllvrp/tp/docs/UserGuide.md

 * Assigns the specified contacts to the party at the given `INDEX`.
 * With each contact added, the budget of the party will be updated.
+* **Important:** You cannot assign the same person to multiple parties that occur at the same date and time.
+Each person can only be assigned to one party per time slot.
+* **Budget constraint:** If assigning contacts would cause the total cost of all assignees to exceed the party's budget, an error will be returned and the assignment will not proceed.

 Example:
 * `assign 1 c/5`